 21 Chilean Presidents have been students of the University of Chile.
 Also, the two Chileans who received the Nobel Prize, Gabriela Mistral (1945) and Pablo Neruda (1971), both in Literature, were members of the University.

 202 National Awards (2021) have been awarded in different fields to distinguished persons that have been alumni, professors or researchers of the University.

 It is placed among the 401- 500 best higher educational establishments in the World Ranking of Universities (ShanghaiRanking Consultancy, 2021).

-473 in the world, 8 place among its Latin-American peers and first place in Chile in the Ranking of Research Institutes (SCImago Research Group, Spain 2020).
+448 in the world, 8 place among its Latin-American peers in the Ranking of Research Institutes (SCImago Research Group, Spain 2021).

 Institutional Accreditation: Accredited by the National Commission for Accreditation in all areas (Management, Undergraduate Teaching, Graduate Teaching, Research, Infrastructure, Equipment, and Outreach) for the maximum period of 7 years (2018-2025).